selenium-webdriver-book/source/README.md

 ---
 This is an example application with many tests.
 To run just the application:

-	mvn jetty:start
+	mvn jetty:run

-You can view the sample HTML pages at <http://localhost:8080>.
+When it is ready you'll see "Started Jetty Server" printed onto the console.
+You can then view the sample HTML pages at <http://localhost:8080>.

-To stop this web site:
+To stop this web site, Ctrl+C, or:

 	mvn jetty:stop